download

 "Yes, Giancarlo, in Formula 1 you will get there.
 But turn off the light now, it's late".

 A controlled guy, Gimmi, but ambitious, who among other things likes to take care of his physical preparation to perfection and when he can he enjoys jet skis.
-For the time being he will be alongside the other Italian Matteo Bobbi, the Minardi tester who also races in the FIA Gt with Ferrari with a good chance of final victory.
+For the time being, he will be alongside the other Italian Matteo Bobbi, the Minardi test driver who also races in the FIA GT with Ferrari with a good chance of final victory.
 The goals, however, are others:

 "Like for all Italians, the forbidden dream is Ferrari, but now I look at the present.
 In today's Formula 1 the important thing is to be fast, but also to be able to give good indications to the technicians, to help the development of the car.
 That's what I will be doing before the German Grand Prix, regardless of time but testing solutions that will then be used in the race by Verstappen.
 I'm counting on working well this year to win an official driver's seat soon".

 Soon that means in 2004.
-Bruni knows he has the right numbers, and the group of Italian entrepreneurs who are aiming, apparently with Bernie Ecclestone's blessing, to replace Stoddart in the management of the team, also believe in his talents.
-The consortium, to listen to radio-paddock, would even be two: one from the Veneto-Friuli region, the other, it is rumoured, inspired by Roberto Colaninno.
+Bruni knows he has the right numbers, and the group of Italian entrepreneurs who are aiming, apparently with Bernie Ecclestone's blessing, to replace Stoddart in the team management, also believe in his talents.
+According to the paddock, the consortiums would be two: one from the Veneto-Friuli region, the other, it is rumoured, inspired by Roberto Colaninno.
 For now Gianmaria has only tasted the single-seater for a handful of laps, on Ferrari's home circuit at Fiorano.

 "I didn't find it difficult.
 In fact, it was less difficult to drive than my Lola in the Euro Three Thousand.
 Of course, though, you have to get used to the speed, and especially the very complicated software that is used in Formula 1".

 The public, meanwhile, will get used to seeing a little more of Italy inside the cockpits of Formula 1, spying on the other young talents hoping to imitate Gianmaria Bruni, from Giorgio Pantano to Vitantonio Liuzzi and Enrico Toccacelo.
-Giancarlo Minardi works for the Fatherland:
+Giancarlo Minardi works for his motherland:

 fotor_2023-6-1_12_50_47.jpeg

 "Gianmaria now has to commit himself and work well.
-Of course it would be nice, one day, to be able to field Bruni and Bobbi together in the Minardi in the World Championship".
+Of course it would be nice, one day, to be able to line up Bruni and Bobbi together in the Minardi in the World Championship".

 Speaking, however, of the World Championship, the chemistry is perfect between the top five in Formula 1:

-"We will play for the World Championship at Suzuka, Japan, in the last Grand Prix of the season".
+"The World Championship will be decided at Suzuka, Japan, in the last Grand Prix of the season".

-On the track they face each other without sparing any energy, in front of notebooks and cameras they are a freeze-dried FairPlay.
+On the track they face each other without sparing any energy, in front of notebooks and cameras they are much more diplomatic.
 Who is most likely to succeed?

 "No one, I take one race at a time, it will be tough, the championship is very close and balanced".

-They all answer this way, the various Schumacher (Michael and Ralf), Montoya and Barrichello.
-Is it possible that the latter has the same chance as his team-mate who is twenty points ahead of him?
-No one is taking a chance, if only as a matter of superstition.
+The various Schumacher (Michael and Ralf), Montoya and Barrichello answer like this.
+Is it possible that the latter has the same chance as his teammate who is twenty points ahead of him?
+Everyone is cautious, if only as a matter of superstition.
 Michael Schumacher ventures a ranking of the most insidious opponents:

 "The Williams have been strong in the last few races, but Raikkonen's McLaren is closer".

 Overall, obvious.
-Less obvious when he adds that Ralf Schumacher is faster than his team-mate and Williams-Bmw faster than McLaren-Mercedes.
-And he even becomes venomous when he talks about Villeneuve: he is told that - according to market rumours - the Canadian driver would go to Ferrari.
+Less obvious when he adds that Ralf Schumacher is faster than his teammate and that Williams-Bmw is faster than McLaren-Mercedes.
+And he even becomes venomous talking about Villeneuve: he is told that - according to market rumours - the Canadian driver would go to Ferrari.
 The German driver classifies the indiscretion as nonsense and adds a joke:

 "I think Ferrari's goal is to improve".